Update on Autism and ADHD Right to Choose services - April 2026

 I have been referred to a Right to Choose provider and I am waiting to be seen, what should I do?

 If you have been referred, your referral will be held by the provider and you will already be on their waiting list – so there isn’t anything you need to do.
 As soon as the provider has capacity within their plan, they will be in touch to arrange an appointment.
-In many cases people will be contacted from April 2026 onwards.

 Can I choose to change to a different provider?